 A Strong 3W LED is used to illuminate the sample.
 LED illumination presents a number of advantages including:

 Some of the other features of the Amscope Inverted Metallurgical Microscope include:

 The microscope also comes with a 10MP camera that allow the microscope to capture high quality still images and live videos.
 It also comes with a user friendly software that is compatible with Windows XP/Vista/7/8, Mac OS X and Linux.
 The software can be easily installed allowing the user to edit process and measure the sample.

 The camera is easily attached to the microscope through a USB cable.
 Once connected, the user can easily capture images and video in addition to a number of other activities from the PC using the software.

 While it may be challenging for a first time user, the Amscope Inverted Metallurgical Microscope has a number advantages.
+These include:

 The Amscope 50x-1000x Inverted Metallurgical Microscope comes with a number of important features that make it a versatile tool used in metallurgical labs and quality control applications.
 In addition to being versatile, one of its biggest advantage is that it produces sharp, clear images that make it possible for users to accurately study fine details of a wide variety of objects.